mrmichaelf/COVID-19-Coronavirus-German-Regions/README.md

 # COVID-19 Coronavirus Disease Spread Time Series Analyses for German Regions and Selected Countries

+Here is the source code and scripts for all data presented at [entorb.net](https://entorb.net/COVID-19-coronavirus/)

 Scripts for daily
 * fetching of updated data
 * converting data to common format